Biospecimen and Pathology Core

 The core works with the Biospecimens Accessioning and Processing Core to process blood samples to genomic DNA and serum and plasma aliquots, and with the Pathology Research Core to provide histology and other tissue-based services, including paraffin and frozen sectioning, immunohistochemistry, tissue microarray construction, and digital imaging.

 Other responsibilities of the Biospecimen and Pathology Core include:

 - Providing clinically annotated blood-derived specimens.
-These specimens include serum, platelet-poor plasma, germline blood-derived DNA, and Pax-Gene-collected specimens from patients with hepatobiliary cancer and from appropriately matched control individuals.
+These specimens include serum, platelet-poor plasma, germline blood-derived DNA and RNA PAX gene-collected specimens from both patients with hepatobiliary cancer and from appropriately matched control individuals.
 Clinical information, including patient demographics, tumor stage, treatments received, clinical outcomes, risk factor information, past medical history, dietary history, drug and toxin exposure, and family history are abstracted prospectively into a web-based Medidata Rave registry.

 - Providing clinically annotated frozen and formalin-fixed tissue specimens, histopathologic characterization, and histology-related laboratory-based services.
 This includes providing diagnostic pathology and tumor phenotypic characterization, interpreting immunohistochemistry staining, and evaluating liver and biliary cancer samples from immunodeficient and immunocompetent transgenic, knockout or syngeneic animal models.